birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 item-char = %x21-2B / %x2D-3A / %x3C-7E
 ~~~

-1. **methods:** If specified, this attribute MUST have a non-empty comma-separated list of cryptographic domain validation methods that can be used to validate that particular domain.
+1. **methods:** If specified, this attribute MUST have a non-empty comma-separated list of cryptographically-constrained domain validation methods that can be used to validate that particular domain.
-A CA MUST use one of the methods specified in the methods attribute value to perform cryptographic domain validation.
+A CA MUST use one of the methods specified in the methods attribute value to perform cryptographically-constrained domain validation.
 If there is no method specified that the CA is capable of complying with, the CA MUST deny issuance.

 2. **options:** If specified, this attribute MUST have a non-empty comma-separated list of options.